Cheer on Silver School's Tammy Smith at NYU's 2016 Lightning Challenge

-Let’s have a strong NYU Silver presence to support Tammy in the Lightning Challenge.
-Please RSVP here and join the NYU Silver contingent at 5:00pm on Wednesday, September 21st at the Eisner & Lubin Auditorium, NYU Kimmel Center, 60 Washington Square South, Room 401.
+NYU Silver will have a contingent to cheer Tammy on at 5:00pm on Wednesday, September 21, 2016 at the Eisner & Lubin Auditorium, NYU Kimmel Center, 60 Washington Square South, Room 401.

 A student in the Advanced Standing Program at the Rockland County campus, Tammy is a dynamo who has long manifested her passion for mental health advocacy through volunteerism for NAMI New Jersey as well as Fair Lawn Stigma-Free Task Force.
 The single mother of a six-year-old son, she decided to pursue her social work education four years ago so she could formally put her passion to work.
 She received her bachelor’s degree in social work from Ramapo College of New Jersey in December 2015, and is a case manager at outpatient mental health clinic Care Plus NJ as well as an MSW student.
 Tammy also serves as the 2016-2017 Graduate Student Representative on the National Association of Social Workers, New Jersey Chapter Board of Directors.